SHORT STORY 18

-It wasn't long before a group from the facility were transported across the compound by vans to a large service building that was surrounded by another tall prison-like chain-link fence.
-Once inside, we headed into an underground network storage compartments, until we were finally walking along a two-story high passageway that twisted and turned past rooms that sounded like generators and vast clusters of plumbing.
+It wasn't long before a group from the observation room were transported to a new compound by white vans, where a large service building was surrounded by another tall, chain-link fence.
+Once inside, we headed through an underground network of storage compartments, until we were finally walking along a two-story-high passageway that twisted and turned past rooms that sounded like they contained diesel generators.
 Mara eventually glanced back in my direction.
 Smiling, she merely tilted her head as if to say, “Having fun?”

-I had stupidly assumed that my holy-fucking-shit-what-the-happy-horse-shit-is-a-piece-of-fucking-shit-like-me-doing-in-a-fucking-place-like-this expression would have caught her attention and perhaps she'd suggest that I wait outside till this national security business was taken care off by the actual professionals.
-Nope.
-So fuck it.
-I would see where this ride would lead, but the moment boredom sunk in, I'd jump ship like I gave a fuck.
+I had stupidly assumed that my holy-fucking-shit-what-the-fuck-is-a-piece-of-fucking-shit-like-me-doing-in-a-fucking-place-like-this expression, would have caught her attention, and perhaps she'd suggest that I wait outside until this business of national security was taken care of by the actual professionals.
+But nope.
+So, fuck it!
+I would see where this ride was going, but the moment boredom sunk in, I'd jump ship like I gave a fuck!

-There were more guys in navy-blue balaclavas guarding that meekly lit service tunnel.
-The small, widely spaced emergency lamps cast deep shadows within the walls that were ribbed with thick metal pipes which could have been for air-conditioning or cabling.
-With that damp smell of concrete and a hollow drone filling the place, it made me feel as if we were taking a casual stroll into a nuclear bunker beneath a mountain.
+There were more soldiers in balaclavas guarding a meekly lit service tunnel.
+The widely spaced emergency lamps cast deep shadows within the walls that were ribbed with thick metal pipes and cabling.
+With that damp smell of concrete, and a hollow drone filling the place, it made me feel as if we were taking a casual stroll into the bowels of a neclear reactor.

-Monsieur Jordan was marching in front, impatiently leading the way.
+Monsieur Jordan was impatiently leading the way.
 He stopped at a junction and we locked eyes.
 The bruise he'd left on my chest retained our growing animosity.
 It was always a strange sensation when another male crossed that unspoken line into physical conflict.
-Some huge chunk of your animal-brain wants you to go tooth-and-nail at his fucking throat!
-While at the same time, there's a sense of acknowledgment that another sees you as a credible threat and you might finally put your mettle to the test.
-Most humans float by like bubbles of inconsequential fecal matter.
-I'm sure it's one of those classic guy-things that girls and soy-boys would scoff down at, mocking that you alone could never fend for yourself!
-But from my experience with hostiles, as long as you stand your ground, you mostly never need to even raise your fists.
-Mostly.
+Some huge part of your animal-brain wants you to go tooth-and-nail at his fucking throat!
+While at the same time, there's a sense of acknowledgment that another sees you as a credible threat, and finally you'd put your mettle to the test.
 Of course, I was very well aware of the reality that Monsieur Jordan could easily roll me up into a spitball and slam-dunk my lanky ass in a trashcan.
-And yet, the unconscious response was as undeniable as it was required to be kept in check, or else I wouldn't still be the good looking son of bitch that I am to this day!
+But from my experience, as long as I stood my ground, I never needed to even raise my fists.
+By controlling myself and not becoming violent, I could keep violence at bay, and thus, fend for myself.

-After we followed a twin passageway, we came to several free-standing spotlights and a forensic team dressed in white coveralls and safety glasses.
-Most of the group were interested in the crates that had previously housed the explosives, however, I saw a far more arousing stain further along.
-There I came to the bloody death scene of the third suspect.
-Sweet baby fucking Jesus, the photos had failed to capture how fucking enormous the mess was!
-The floor was utterly soaked five meters deep, but the liquid also coated the walls, pipes, and right over the distant ceiling!
+After we followed a parallel passageway, we came to several free-standing spotlights and a forensic team dressed in white coveralls.
+Most of the group was interested in the crates that had previously housed the explosives, however, I saw something far more arousing further along.
+There, I came to the bloody death scene of the third suspect.
+The photos had failed to capture how fucking enormous the mess was!
+The floor was soaked five-meters-wide, but the thing was, the blood also coated the walls, pipes, and right up over the distant ceiling!

-A forensic guy stepped over, and while I was still staring upward I asked him, “What kind of bomb would do this to a body?”
+A forensic guy stepped over to me while I was still staring upward, and I asked him, “What kind of bomb can do this to you?”